JaINTP/If-I-Went-To-Uni/README.md

-# If-I-Went-To-Uni: Computer Science and Engineering Assignments
+# If-I-Went-To-Uni: Computer Science, Data Analysis and Engineering Assignments

 ## Welcome

 This repository is a collection of my personal journey through various Computer Science and Engineering assignments that I find online.
 These assignments, presented in PDF format, are tackled purely for fun and to challenge myself.
 Each folder represents a different educational institution, with subfolders containing individual assignments, the problem statement (in PDF format), and my solution.
+All assignments have been found available online as I do not attend any of these educational institutions.

 ## How to Use This Repository